 Hong Kong and China

 In China and Hong Kong, dragons are a big affair and always have been.
 They are featured in legends and myths, superstitions, on MahJong tiles, on Dragon boats, and as Chinese Zodiac signs.
-Even the weather is ruled by dragons.
+Even the weather is ruled by Chinese dragons.
 There is no celebration where a dragon dance isn’t performed.
 They appear in various shapes and forms, usually with a big head and a long, colorful serpentine body.
-Mythology relates that a carp that jumped over the Dragon Gate atop a waterfall turned into one of the dragon creatures.
+Mythology relates that a carp that jumped over the Dragon Gate atop a waterfall turned into one of the Chinese dragons.
 Despite being a tall tale, many believe the Jiulong Waterfall is that waterfall.

 Pro Tip: On 10 February 2024, the dragon is destined to rule the year ahead according to the Chinese calendar.
 If you’re a fan of dragons, mark this day on your calendar and travel somewhere where the Chinese New Year is celebrated.